satvikpendem/Artemis/README.md

 [AGPL](LICENSE)

+Our hosted service is available at https://getartemis.app.

-If you want to host Artemis on your own servers (perhaps at your workplace), we offer a commercial license.
-Alternatively, you can use our hosted service at https://getartemis.app.
+Alternatively, if you want to host Artemis on your own servers (perhaps at your workplace), we offer a commercial license.